it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 #### ![Image of Threats](Architecture_Review_Methodology_files/icon_dataobject_1304218151.svg) [![Image of Threat](Architecture_Review_Methodology_files/icon_class_1862347028.svg)] Threats
 A threat is role of a situation that may lead to one or more related incidents or failures.
 The threat consists of the existence of zero or more threat actors together with a set of one or more vulnerabilities.
 Thus, the threat of theft may result in an actual theft (attack), and threats correspond to attacks that are typically classified by attacker motivation (e.g., theft) as opposed to technique (e.g., spoofing).
-In some books and articles, the different but highly related terms "attack" and "threat" are sometimes confounded by being used as synonyms [Firesmith 03, Tulloch 03].
+In some books and articles, the different but highly related terms “attack” and “threat” are sometimes confounded by being used as synonyms [Firesmith 03, Tulloch 03].
 #### ![Image of Security Service Catalog](Architecture_Review_Methodology_files/icon_dataobject_265530045.svg) [![Image of Security Service](Architecture_Review_Methodology_files/icon_class_677103671.svg)] Security Service Catalog
 A set of security services identified by RABET-V to mitigate threats.
+> For more information, see the related definition for [Security Service](../RABET-V_Glossary.md#Security-Service)
 #### ![Image of Required Security Services](Architecture_Review_Methodology_files/icon_dataobject_1304218151.svg) [![Image of Security Service](Architecture_Review_Methodology_files/icon_class_677103671.svg)] Required Security Services
 Mechanisms used to provide confidentiality, integrity authentication, source authentication and/or support non-repudiation of information.
 #### ![Image of Functions](Architecture_Review_Methodology_files/icon_dataobject_1304218151.svg) [![Image of Process](Architecture_Review_Methodology_files/icon_class_1862347028.svg)] Functions
 A discrete piece of functionality provided by the product.
+> For more information, see the related definition for [Process](../RABET-V_Glossary.md#Process)
 #### ![Image of Data labels](Architecture_Review_Methodology_files/icon_dataobject_1304218151.svg) [![Image of Data Sensitivity](Architecture_Review_Methodology_files/icon_class_1862347028.svg)] Data labels
 A sensitivity label applied to data.
 Two data labels are defined for RABET-V: